-WIPO Election: Ali, Odek Exit; Three More Face Elimination13/05/2008 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.By William New With the second official round of voting still open, two more candidates have exited the race to be the next director general of the World Intellectual Property Organization, and three others face near elimination.
+WIPO Election: Ali, Odek Exit; Three More Face Elimination13/05/2008 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.By William New With the second official round of voting still open, two more candidates have exited the race to be the next director general of the World Intellectual Property Organization, and three others face near elimination.
 All voting results are being posted to www.ip-watch.org.The number of candidates has dropped from 15 last Friday down to 10, and consultations are being held on how to address three candidates tied with the least votes, one of which would be expected to depart.Just before the second round of voting began after lunch, it was announced that Toufiq Ali of Bangladesh had bowed out.
 Ali ran an active campaign in recent weeks, but managed only two votes in the first round, despite a fair showing in the informal straw poll.In each round of voting, the two candidates with the least number are automatically eliminated from contention until there are nine candidates, then it switches to one elimination per round.
 After the second round votes were tallied, it was shown that James Otieno Odek of Kenya had received one vote, and so would be expected to be out.
 But there was a tie among three candidates for the second least number, with two votes: Enrique Manalo of Philippines, Philippe Petit of France, and José Delmer Urbizo of Honduras.According to the official voting rules, a tie can be addressed through another vote among the lowest vote-getters.
 The meeting broke into consultations to decide how to proceed.The results of the second round (still open) are:CandidateVotesFrancis Gurry (Australia)26José Graça Aranha (Brazil)18Masood Khan (Pakistan)13Yoshiyuki Takagi (Japan)8Alicja Adamczak (Poland)4Boris Simonov (Russia)4Jorge Amigo Castañeda (Mexico)3Enrique Manalo (Philippines)2Philippe Petit (France)2José Delmer Urbizo (Honduras)2James Otieno Odek (Kenya)1Toufiq Ali (Bangladesh), withdrew before round(Note: three tied with two votes, second lowest in round)Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"WIPO Election: Ali, Odek Exit; Three More Face Elimination" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.